RavenDB vs MongoDB

 Open source

-RavenDB is an Open Source project with an OSI approved permissive license.
-Fully compatible with the Open Source definition.
+Open Source project with an OSI-approved permissive license.

 MongoDB

-MongoDB used to be Open Source, but changed the license in 2018 to a Source Available.
-MongoDB is no longer an Open Source project.
+Changed license in 2018 to Source Available; no longer an Open Source project.

 MongoDB was meant to be a backend database for a Platform as a Service product.